Kingxukai/linux/Documentation/userspace-api/gpio/chardev.rst

    Documentation/driver-api/pwm.rst, Documentation/w1/index.rst etc, that
    provide suitable drivers and APIs for your hardware.

-Basic examples using the character device API can be found in ``tools/gpio/*``.
+Basic examples using the woke character device API can be found in ``tools/gpio/*``.

-The API is based around two major objects, the :ref:`gpio-v2-chip` and the :ref:`gpio-v2-line-request`.
+The API is based around two major objects, the woke :ref:`gpio-v2-chip` and the :ref:`gpio-v2-line-request`.

 .. _gpio-v2-chip: